Atlantis-Software/offshore-docs/testing/testing.md

-# Testing Waterline with automated tests
+# Testing Offshore with automated tests

 ## Why testing is important